 True automation only became possible in the 1990s, with the introduction of digital control devices (DDC).
 Unfortunately, no protocols were in place for this type of digital communication, so several manufacturers created their own methods.
 As such, these automation systems functioned well on their own, but not with other brands.
 This meant that buildings would essentially be stuck with a sole provider, greatly limiting options.
 This problem was solved at the end of the decade: standardized, open communication systems became the norm, thanks to the American Society of Heating, Refrigerating and Air-conditioning Engineers (ASHRAE) and their BACnet communication agreement.

 Today, an automation system can typically be managed, operated, and maintained by a trained in-house employee.
 However, the system’s design and initial installation are best left to controls professionals such as skilled cable contractors or system integrators.
 Multi-functional teams made up of electrical contractors and system integrators are becoming the industry norm in order to accurately install today’s complex access control systems.

 Wireless network installation is the latest trend in automation centers, and CTS cabling is at the head of the curve.
 For 15 years, CTS cabling has been committed to providing the most advanced solutions to customer’s structured cabling and telecommunications needs.
-The integrated solutions at CTS cabling are the most forward-thinking in Arizona and Utah.
+The integrated solutions at CTS cabling are the most forward-thinking in Arizona.
 Contact us online or call 877-685-2626 to learn more about wireless network installation options for your building automation system.